signalogic/SigSRF_SDK/mediaTest_readme.md

 Packet stats logging is part of the Diaglib module, which includes several flags (see the diaglib.h header file included with the demo).
 Some of the more notable flags include:

-  - DS_PKTSTATS_LOG_COLLATE_STREAMS, collate packet logs by RTP stream using SSRC values
+  - DS_PKTSTATS_LOG_COLLATE_STREAMS, collate and sort packet logs by RTP stream (i.e. using SSRC values)
   - DS_PKTSTATS_LOG_LIST_ALL_INPUT_PKTS, list all current buffer input entries separately from Diaglib analysis sections
   - DS_PKTSTATS_LOG_LIST_ALL_OUTPUT_PKTS, list all current buffer output entries separately from Diaglib analysis sections